josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Record yourself beforehand, to see how you look and sound in the video.
 Move your computer to a place with good lighting, if you can.

 If you have good lighting, and headphones or earbuds with a decent mic, that's probably good enough (assuming your environment isn't too noisy).
 Good lighting makes up for a bad camera better than a good camera makes up for bad lighting, but even an affordable webcam will probably be better than the one built into your machine.
-(Just make sure the lens is clean.)
+(Either way: make sure the lens is clean.)

 Spend some time on the space in your background, too.
 It's part of the impression you make.
-If your resume says you're organized and pay attention to details, a messy room will undermine you.
+If your resume says you're organized and detail-oriented, a messy room will undermine you.
 Work on your background like it's part of your resume.
 (Tip: you can even put interesting personal items back there to help yourself stand out a little bit, and give you some good conversation pieces.)

 ### Follow up and connect after interviews

 After any interviews you have, take a moment to follow up with the people you spoke with.
 Shoot them a quick email or LinkedIn message thanking them for their time and insight.
 (You _did_ ask questions, right?)
-If you can do so without forcing it, find a way to work in your enthusiasm for the role and continuing in the process.
+If it doesn't feel forced, find a way to work in your enthusiasm for the role and continuing in the process.
 Do this as soon afterward as possible, without making it so fast it's creepy.

 <CalloutPlusQuote>